jf-tech/misc/jinfeng-resume.md

 Founded JF Technology, Inc for software engineering consultation.
 Open source projects creator and contributor:

 - https://github.com/jf-tech/
+- Created and implemented https://github.com/jf-tech/omniparser, a highly flexible and scalable text parser that has the capability of supporting virtually any text format for data ingestion and transformation.
+Extensively used in both open and commercial projects across and featured in Awesome Go list.

 #### Narvar, Inc. 2018-2020